grafana/k6-docs/src/data/markdown/docs/01 guides/04 Results visualization/00 End-of-test Summary.md

 ## Summary export to a JSON file

-Since k6 v0.26.0, k6 has had the [`--summary-export=path/to/file.json` option](/using-k6/options#summary-export) for local test runs.
+Since version 0.26.0 k6 has had the [`--summary-export=path/to/file.json` option](/using-k6/options#summary-export) for local test runs.
 It exports some of the summary report data to a JSON file format.

 Unfortunately, the exported format is somewhat limited and has a few confusing peculiarities.
 For example, groups and checks are unordered.
 Threshold values are also somewhat unintuitive - they signify whether the threshold has been crossed.
 So, `true` is the "bad" threshold value, i.e. when the threshold has failed, and `false` is the "good" value...